learn-co-students/rails-edit-update-action-readme-online-web-sp-000/README.md

 get '/post/:id/edit', to: 'posts#edit'
 ```

-We still need to draw one additional route to handle the `update` action, this route will also need to be dynamic and accept an `:id` as a parameter so the `update` action will know what record is being altered:
+We still need to draw one additional route to handle the `update` action, this route will also need to be dynamic and accept an `:id` as a parameter so the `update` action will know what record is being altered.
+If you're curious on what HTTP verb should be selected, consider that we're sending data to the server, so we know it's not `GET`, and since we're not creating a new record it shouldn't be `POST`, so `PUT` should be the HTTP verb.

 ```ruby
 put 'post/:id', to: 'posts#update'